goldbergyoni/nodebestpractices/README.md

 **TL;DR:** To prevent SQL injection and other malicious attacks, _always_ make use of an ORM/ODM or a database library that escapes data or supports named or indexed parameterized queries, and takes care of validating user input for expected types. **Never** just use JavaScript template strings or string concatenation to inject values into queries as this opens your application to a wide spectrum of vulnerabilities.

-**Otherwise:** Unvalidated or unsanitized user input could lead to operator injection when working with MongoDB for NoSQL, and not using a proper ORM/ODM will easily allow SQL injection attacks.
+**Otherwise:** Unvalidated or unsanitized user input could lead to operator injection when working with MongoDB for NoSQL, and not using a proper sanitization system or ORM will easily allow SQL injection attacks, creating a giant vulnerability.

 🔗 [**Read More: Query injection prevention using ORM/ODM libraries**](/sections/security/ormodmusage.md)